Hamu111268/ORA_final_project/README.md

 ## Problem Definition

+* Objective：Minimize the average duration of all episodes.

+    - One duration is one step forward for all taxis on the map that have paired passengers.
+    - An episode is completed when all passengers have been sent to their respective destinations.

+ * Setting up a grid map as a map where multiple taxis and passengers

 We represent the map with a grid map, and there will be multiple taxis and passengers on the map.

 All passengers have their own destination.